Contact Us

 Important things to know about Machu Picchu

-The spellbinding scenery and perfect stonework of the Lost City of the Incas have fascinated historians, architects and tourists alike since the ruins were uncovered from the jungle over a century ago.
-To make the most of this unforgettable place, use our expert guide to Machu Picchu to plan your trip.
+Magnificent scenery and perfect stonework are all a part of the Lost City of the Incas and have fascinated historians, architects and tourists since the ruins were uncovered from the jungle over a century ago.
+To make the most of this unforgettable place, use our guide to Machu Picchu to help plan your trip.

 Machu Picchu is perhaps the most sought-after destination in South America and an unforgettable experience.
 Part of the wonder of the site is the mystery and magical energy that surrounds it.
-The ruins were first discovered in 1911 by Hiram Bingham, a young Yale archaeologist who inspired the character of Indiana Jones.
+The ruins were first discovered in 1911 by Hiram Bingham, a young Yale archaeologist who was looking for another fictional city.

-Historians can only speculate on the site’s original use, but most agree it was probably constructed around the time of Inca ruler Pachacútec in the mid-15th century, and perhaps served as a royal winter retreat from the Cusqueñian cold.
+Historians can only speculate on the site’s original use, but most agree it was probably constructed around the time of Inca ruler Pachacútec in the mid-15th century.
 Its lack of military significance is probably why it was left untouched by the Spanish conquistadors and lay undiscovered for centuries.

 Many photographers say that it’s impossible to take a bad photo of Machu Picchu, as the magnificent panorama of the Inca buildings and horn-shaped forested peak of Huayna Picchu look great from any angle.
 All the more reason to avoid a rushed day trip from Cusco.
-We’re here to help make the most of your time in the one of the new Seven Wonders of the World, Machu Picchu!
+Make the most of your time in the one of the Seven Wonders of the World, Machu Picchu!

 Where is Machu Picchu?